 For a more interactive and extensive list, check out travelling with baby on our Mother of all Checklists.

 Feeding baby on the go

-If you formula feed you can take as many bottles as you need through the airport (within reason) as the restrictions on liquids doesn’t apply to baby food.
+If you’re formula feeding while travelling, you can take as many bottles as you need through the airport (within reason) as the restrictions on liquids doesn’t apply to baby food.
 You can get travel-size ready-made formula bottles, or stackable formula towers to pre-portion your powder feeds to make with boiled water at the airport or on the flight.
 You can check the government website for latest guidance.

 It’s also worth remembering some cool boiled water for in between feeds – baby’s got to stay hydrated.

 If your baby is on solids you might want to pack some baby pouches for the changing bag.
 You can find spoons online that attach straight to the pouch and minimise mess.
 If you’re going for the baby-led weaning approach then a banana, some wafers and bread are good staples – you can always pick up some fresh food in the airport or at a local restaurant or supermarket.

 When baby’s gotta go, baby’s gotta go – and it’s not always a convenient time or place.
 They won’t want to be in a soiled nappy for too long – it’s just not fair on that little bum.
 So be prepared to improvise when you’re out and about.

 Baby changing tables on planes are often tiny and the same goes for trains – if they exist at all.
 Another tip for travelling with a baby is to try and only bring the bare essentials to the cubicle – so that’s your changing mat, wipes, nappy sack and nappy.
 If you have time bag them separately beforehand.
 You can use a nappy sack to carry the complete set of supplies for the job.